 Better to snuggle beneath a duvet plumped with comfortable lies than to shiver through naked honesty?
 It's a question I 've often asked myself during the eight years since my divorce.
-Had I known the truth, would I have turned a blind eye and have gone with the flow, as wives tend to – terrified by the thought of the disintegration and withdrawal of all I held dear - ?
-I sometimes wish that I'd had that choice, but I didn't.
+Had I known the truth, would I have turned a blind eye and have gone with the flow, as wives tend to, terrified by the thought of disintegration and withdrawal of all I held dear ?
+I sometimes wish that I'd had the choice.
+I didn't.

-Is it still relevant, this honesty business, or has truth had its day?
-Just because it mattered to the ancient Romans, who worshipped goddess Veritas as the mother of virtue; to Confucius, who declared it to be the foundation of love, fairness and communication; and to the children of Israel, for whom the Ninth Commandment as given at Mount Sinai taught against bearing false witness – should it matter to us?
-Everyone seems to lie about everything these days.
+Is ihonesty still relevant, or has truth had its day?
+Just because it mattered to the ancient Romans, who worshipped goddess Veritas as the mother of virtue; to Confucius, who declared it to be the foundation of love, fairness and communication; and to the children of Israel, for whom the Ninth Commandment given at Mount Sinai taught against bearing false witness, should it matter to us?
+Everyone seems to lie these days.
 We all seem to be getting away with it.
-We 'know' that truthfulness is the foundation of positive human relationships and personal integrity … but with such abandon do we cast it aside in the name of 'love' and the pursuit of our 'truest' desires.
+We 'know' that truthfulness is the foundation of positive human relationships and personal integrity, but with such abandon do we cast it aside in the name of 'love' and the pursuit of our 'truest' desires.

-It's not something I often dwell on, to tell you the truth.
-But I did last night.
-I was at the Almeida Theatre, Islington, for Sir Richard Eyre's provocative revival of Henrik Ibsen's 'Ghosts.'
+It's not something I dwell on, truth be told.
+But last night.
+I was at the Almeida Theatre Islington, for Sir Richard Eyre's provocative revival of Henrik Ibsen's 'Ghosts.'
 Bear in mind that Ibsen penned the play in 1881, ripping into the hypocritical morals of of Victorian society with such rage that he was vilified for it.
-Denounced as a 'cesspit of a play', it was called 'sordid', 'shocking', 'blasphemous', even – at a time when promiscuity and sexually-transmitted diseases were never acknowledged in polite circles, heaven forfend.
+Denounced as a 'cesspit of a play', it was also called 'sordid', 'shocking' and 'blasphemous', at a time when promiscuity and sexually-transmitted diseases were never acknowledged in polite circles.